 Our Earth has an abundance of amazing animals.
 With each animal, there is plenty to learn!
-Some have fascinating features, such as the caiman lizard and its goggle-like eye, or the chameleon and its ability to change colors!
+Some have fascinating features, such as the caiman lizard’s goggle-like eyes, or the chameleon’s ability to change colors!

-Below, you will find a list of 30 captivating animals that start with the letter “C”, including interesting facts about these cool creatures.
+Below, you’ll find a list of 73 captivating animals that start with the letter “C”- including unexpected facts that you can reveal to your students as you explore and learn about these cool creatures together!
+Jump right in to discover more.

 1. Caiman Lizard